 You can’t always prevent someone from trying to mine through your device.
 But you can make sure they don’t succeed:

-Use security software that detects cryptojacking: Not all antivirus tools catch mining malware.
+Not all antivirus tools catch mining malware.
 Look for software that scans for unusual CPU usage or browser-based mining scripts.
 Some tools also specifically advertise cryptojacking protection.

-If you or someone else you know became a victim of online fraud and financial scams, you can consult Financial Recovery Experts to find more information on getting back lost funds and how you can guard your finances against future threats.
+If you or someone else you know became a victim of online fraud and financial scams, you can consult Financial Recovery Experts.